ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 ### Build the toolchain

 Build requirements
+* a suitable compiler toolchain:
+  * Clang 6.0.0 or above, or
-* clang 6.0.0 or above
+  * GCC 5.1.0 or above
-* cmake 3.13.4 or above
+* CMake 3.13.4 or above
-* python version 3.6 or above and python3-venv
+* Python version 3.6 or above and python3-venv
-* git
+* Git
-* make
+* GNU Make

 0. Install typically missing packages.
 There might be others depending on your setup.
 ```
-sudo apt-get install clang # If the clang version installed by the package manager is older than 6.0.0, download a recent version from https://releases.llvm.org or build from source
+sudo apt-get install clang # If the Clang version installed by the package manager is older than 6.0.0, download a recent version from https://releases.llvm.org or build from source
 sudo apt-get install python3
 sudo apt-get install python3-venv
 sudo apt-get install git
 sudo apt-get install make
-sudo apt-get install cmake # If the cmake version installed by the package manager is older than 3.13.4, download a recent version from https://cmake.org/download and add it to PATH
+sudo apt-get install cmake # If the CMake version installed by the package manager is older than 3.13.4, download a recent version from https://cmake.org/download and add it to PATH
 ```

 1. Install the build scripts in a python virtual env (in directory ``venv``):